raymondwang/raymondwang.github.io/README.md

 # Personal Website

 A personal website with a brief bio, selected portfolio projects, a professional resume, and specified skills.
-Hosted via Github.
-Written with Sass, Bootstrap, JavaScript, and jQuery.
+Hosted via Github; written with Sass, Bootstrap, JavaScript, and jQuery.

 ---